Send the link below via email or IMCopy

 You must “check out” my books with me at my desk, using my new scanner.
 If I am not at my desk, use one of the notecards beside the computer.
 I will be doing the scanning when you check them out and when they are returned so I can keep up with them.

 When you reach your 9 week goal, I will hang your balloon from the ceiling.
 That’s what it means when you hear the expression: “I’m on the ceiling!”

-Each of you will get a hot air balloon to write your name on for this year’s AR tracker on the wall next to the hooks.
+Each of you will get a hot air balloon to write your name on for this year’s AR tracker on the wall next to the Reading Nook.
 As you read your books and get your points, you will move your balloon up the board by % of your goal reached … Reach for the sky!